sourcegraph/handbook/content/departments/talent/internship-program.md

 ## Open Positions:

-We will begin recruiting in February 2022 and will be hiring for the following internship positions:
+We will begin recruiting in February 2022 and our open roles can be found here:
 COMING SOON

 ### College Job Boards we’re Using: